asift91/Manual_Migration/option2.md

 - **Migration of Moodle**
     - **Resources Creation**
         - Import the data from Azure blob storage to VM to migrate.
-        - For installing the infrastructure for Moodle navigate to the [azure portal](portal.azure.com) and select the created Resource Group.
+        - For installing the infrastructure for Moodle, navigate to the [azure portal](portal.azure.com) and select the created Resource Group.
         - Create the infrastructure by adding the resources.

 - ##### Creating Resources to host the Moodle application